6 highlights from Ukraine envoy Bill Taylor's 'explosive' testimony

 Breaking News Emails

-President Donald Trump has insisted there was "quid pro quo" in his dealings with the Ukrainian government, and "no pressure" for Ukraine's president to open an investigation into former Vice President Joe Biden and his son.
+President Donald Trump has insisted there was no "quid pro quo" in his dealings with the Ukrainian government, and "no pressure" on Ukraine's president to open an investigation into former Vice President Joe Biden and his son.

-In his remarkable 15-page statement before delivered to Congress on Tuesday, Trump's top diplomat to the Ukraine painted a picture of both.
+But in his remarkable 15-page statement delivered to Congress on Tuesday, Trump's top diplomat to Ukraine painted a picture of both.

-Here are the 6 of the statement's most astonishing scenes described in Taylor's testimony, which may potentially be a major milestone in Democrats' impeachment inquiry:
+Here are six of the statement's most astonishing scenes described in Taylor's testimony, which may become a milestone in the Democrats' impeachment inquiry:

 1. Taylor details 'highly irregular' backchannel